Inside Jockey’s Ambitious Goal to Double its Business in Five Years

 As Jockey sees direct-to-consumer grow from its current 30 percent share of business, the underwear brand is looking to sustain its core wholesale operation while disrupting with other innovative models and products, Taylor explained.
 For one, the company is still “feeling the effects” of moving away from a manufacturing background in which it owned spinning mills, knitting factories and dying facilities across the U.S. and Central America just 15 years ago.
 Whereas 95 percent of production was located in the Western hemisphere, now 95 percent is based in the opposite part of the globe, said Taylor.
 Nowhere is that more evident than in Jockey’s previous product development system, which was built around “having a sample room downstairs where you could get a sample really quick,” he added.

-Today, seven factories in 30 countries produce 250 million pieces annually.
+Today, 30 factories in seven countries produce 250 million pieces annually.
 With supply chains strung around the globe, 100 to 120 days elapse between purchase order receipt and product arriving in a distribution center, up from eight weeks back when product was sourced on- or near shore.
 But that’s all set to change, as Jockey’s laid out ambitious goals to slash lead times dramatically all in the name of serving new channel partners and impatient consumers—and doubling the business in five years’ time.

 As of one year ago, Jockey needed 316 days to develop new product, 120 days for production and 40 days for shipping.
 Its new target is 150 days for development, and an average of 60 days for production on top of those 40 days for transit.
 Taylor jokes that he found the transportation team to be “very inflexible” when he tried to negotiate down shipping times.